Web Checkout

 To go live, change src value to 'https://newwebpay.interswitchng.com/inline-checkout.js'

-You can now initiate checkout by calling window.webpayCheckout(request).
-The request is an object containing your payment parameters.
+To initiate checkout, call window.webpayCheckout(request).
+The request object contains your payment parameters.

-A callback function will also be passed in order to receive the response from the checkout.
-The list of the response parameters can be found here.
+A callback function will also be passed in to receive the response from the checkout.

 //declare callback function